Shaw's Crab House

 Shaw’s is basically the seafood version of a steakhouse.
 It has big red leather booths, white tablecloths, and a wait staff dressed in black pants, white dress shirts, and black vests.
 It’s expensive, but not stuffy.
 And while it’s nice, there are also often random tourists wandering in off the streets in their finest Hawaiian or I ❤️ Chicago shirts.
 Being locals, this means Shaw’s falls off our radar at times.
 All that said, it’s still really good.

-We love Shaw’s for the right occasion, which can actually be any occasion as long as you’re willing to spend a bunch of money on seafood.
-But there aren’t many seafood places better than Shaw’s when you want to splurge on oysters, crab legs, and even sushi.
+We appreciate Shaw’s for the right occasion, which can actually be any occasion as long as you’re willing to spend a bunch of money on seafood like oysters, crab legs, and sushi.
 It’s great for date night, dinner with family, or an all-out gathering of friends.
 Shaw’s isn’t innovative or exciting with a constantly changing menu, but it’s comforting.
 You know exactly what you’ll get, and when you’re here that’s exactly what you want.

 Shaw’s has an excellent oyster selection.
 You 100% need them if you’re in the oyster bar, and you probably do in the dining room too.